Why you need post-renovation cleaning

 The problem is, there’s dust and debris in places you can’t see (and won’t be removed by a post-renovation clean up crew).
 That’s because it’s inside your HVAC system.
 And it’s harming your indoor air quality, harboring nasty odors, and putting a strain on your heating and air conditioning equipment.

-Here’s what to do about it.
+Keep reading to find out what to do about it.
+Or, watch the video:

 Why is post-renovation HVAC cleaning so important?